hpfem/hermes/doc/src/installation/win.rst

     - Copy UMFPACK\\Include\\* to 'include'
     - Copy UMFPACK\\Lib\\libumfpack.a to 'lib' directory and change its extension to Windows equivalent '.lib'.

-  - OpenGL support (optional)

-    - FREEGLUT

-      - Download freeglut 2.4.0 (http://freeglut.sourceforge.net/) and unpack it.
-      - Open the your_freeglut_2.4.0_root\\freeglut.DSP file in Visual Studio and convert it to a newer format.
-      - Compile Debug or Release version.
-Debug version is recommended in a case of debugging.
-      - Copy 'freeglut.dll', 'freeglut.h', and 'freeglut.lib' to 'bin', 'include\\GL', and 'lib' dependency directories, respectively/.

-    - GLEW

-      - Download glew Win32 precompiled binaries ver.1.5.4 (http://glew.sourceforge.net/) and unpack it.
-      - Copy 'my_glew_root\\bin\\glew32.dll', 'my_glew_root\\include\\GL\\\*.h', and 'my_glew_root\\lib\\glew32.lib' to 'bin', 'include\\GL', and 'lib' dependency directories respectively.

   - XERCES

     - Download Xerces 3.1.1 source code from http://xerces.apache.org/xerces-c/download.cgi.